Often, the first question we are asked by marketers who are considering direct mail is: How much does direct mail cost?

 At the end of the day, the biggest costs can be items that are left out of the proposals you receive from direct mail vendors.
 If you’re not careful, the things that you didn’t even consider can be the most costly part of putting together a direct mail campaign.

 Our customers tell us that there are 3 “hidden cost” areas that direct mailers often fail to account for:

-- Integration costs can be massive if you’re trying to use the multi-channel marketing approach that marketers agree is most effective.
+- Direct Mail Integration costs can be massive if you’re trying to use the multi-channel marketing approach that marketers agree is most effective.
 If you’re using a CRM, Marketing Automation or Ecommerce platform, your direct mail service should integrate seamlessly into them for each multi-channel campaigns.

 How Much Does Direct Mail Advertising Cost Per Piece?